-Negative body image is a widespread social issue that can lead to serious mental and physical health problems.
-Learning critical thinking strategies and developing strong media literacy skills helps build resistance against any negative impact from the many ‘perfect’ images we see every day.
+The development of a negative body image is a significant issue that can lead to serious mental and physical health problems.
+Critical media literacy skills can help build resistance against the ‘perfect’ images we are bombarded with every day.

-No Bodies Perfekt uses augmented reality to disrupt outdoor advertising spaces.
-Overlayed messages prompt viewers to critically examine the images they see to cultivate a more realistic perspective towards their own bodies.
+No Bodies Perfekt uses augmented reality to block out advertising and communicate alternative narratives.
+Hand-lettered messages prompt viewers to critically examine the images they see to cultivate a more realistic perspective towards their own bodies.

-From a design perspective, this advertisement is a spectacular achievement for the casting agent who managed to gather so many ridiculously good looking people together in one room.
-Some would suggest incorporating models of various ethnic backgrounds demonstrates diversity, but really, they only perpetuate and reinforce the impossibly out-of-reach body shape ideal.
+From a design perspective, this advertisement is a spectacular achievement for the casting agent who managed to gather so many good looking people together in one room.
+You could suggest incorporating models of various ethnic backgrounds demonstrates diversity, but really, they only perpetuate and reinforce the impossibly out-of-reach body shape ideal.
 The advert isn’t about demonstrating diversity, it’s about targeting a more diverse range of customer.

 The digital overlay of ‘what techniques are being used to attract your attention?’ highlights that this arrangement of models is no accident.
 It’s important to remember this image does not reflect reality.
 It has been carefully constructed for one reason — to sell clothing.